colorcube/simulate_static_urls/Documentation/AdministratorManual/Index.rst

          ::

             RewriteEngine On
-            RewriteRule   ^[^/]*\.html$  index.php
+            RewriteRule .* /index.php [L]

          This means that any "\*.html"-documents should be handled by index.php.

-         TYPO3 provides already a more sophisticated rewrite configuration in an example .htacces file.
+         TYPO3 provides already a more sophisticated rewrite configuration in an example .htaccess file.
 That should be used.

          Now if is done, TYPO3 will interpret the url of the html-document like
          this: